Tennessee Sports Betting Laws

 Are Online Sportsbooks Safe To Use If You Live Tennessee?

-Going to an online sportsbook to place your bets is absolutely safe.
-We would say it is even safer than traveling out of Tennessee to Mississippi to make your bets.
+Going to an online sportsbook to place your bets on the Titans is absolutely safe.
 Online sportsbooks have the best technology put in place so your information is safe and secure.
 They have never had a security breach in their decades of serving Tennessee residents.
+The online offshore sportsbooks that we recommend are likely to be much safer than the upcoming new state-licensed sportsbooks.
+If you want safe sports betting, go with sites like Bovada or SportsBetting.

 Has Any Been Arrested For Sports Betting In Tennessee?